ezih/ezih/README.md

   - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Node - MERN and MEAN stacks
+  - Building server-side applications with Node - MERN stack
-  - Diving into PostgreSQL & MongoDB for efficient and scalable database management.

  ## 🏆 Achievements